tdwg/dwc/docs/rdf/index.md

 #### 1.5.2 Situations where a string value serves as a proxy for a non-information resource (non-normative)

 Humans commonly use name strings to represent resources that are physical or conceptual (i.e., non-information) resources.
 For example, the string "Vincent van Gogh" is used to represent the person whose name was Vincent van Gogh.
 If we made the statement "Starry Night" createdBy "Vincent van Gogh", we do not mean that "Starry Night" was created by the name "Vincent van Gogh", but rather that "Starry Night" was created by the person whose name was Vincent van Gogh.
 For that matter "Starry Night" is the name for a painting and we probably actually mean that the person Vincent van Gogh created the painting rather than the name of the painting (although he probably created both!).
-Unlike the first situation, such name strings themselves do not contain nearly all of the information that one might want to know about that non-information resource (e.g., date of creation, location at during a certain period of time, etc.) but they can serve as an identifier for the resource.
+Unlike the first situation, such name strings themselves do not contain nearly all of the information that one might want to know about that non-information resource (e.g., date of creation, location during a certain period of time, etc.), but they can serve as an identifier for the resource.
 In RDF, machine-processable IRIs are preferred over string names as identifiers for resources.

 #### 1.5.3 Situations where a string value serves as a keyword to enable searching (non-normative)

 Imagine that a person identifies an oak tree as "Quercus alba".
 The data associated with that identification may provide the property/value pair `dwc:scientificName`=`"Quercus alba"`.
 This implies that the person asserted that the tree was a representative of a taxon associated with the name _Quercus alba_.
 The data associated with the identification might also provide the property/value pair `dwc:order`=`"Fagales"`.
 One might think that this would imply that the person who asserted the identification also asserted that the tree was included in the order Fagales.
 However, it is likely that the person did not make such an assertion and in fact may have never even heard of the order Fagales.
 Rather, a database manager subscribing to a particular taxonomic hierarchy asserted that all identifications with a `dwc:scientificName` value of "Quercus alba" will also have a property/value pair of `dwc:order`=`"Fagales`" in order to allow users of the database to search for identifications that were related because they shared the common value for that `dwc:order` property.

-The point is that in order to more accurately describe the real situation, there ought be two separate sets of information: one which asserts that the person identified the tree as a representative of a taxon for which the scientific name "Quercus alba" is applied, and one which asserts the relationship between that taxa and higher taxa such as one to which the name "Fagales" is applied.
+The point is that in order to more accurately describe the real situation, there ought to be two separate sets of information: one that asserts that the person identified the tree as a representative of a taxon for which the scientific name "Quercus alba" is applied, and one that asserts the relationship between that taxon and higher taxa such as one to which the name "Fagales" is applied.

 #### 1.5.4 Situations where a string value serves as an identifier (non-normative)

 A number of Darwin Core properties specify that their values ought be an identifier.
-There is significant ambiguity in the use of these properties because depending on the situation the value may be an identifier for the subject resource itself or it may be the identifier for a resource that is related in some way to the subject resource.
+There is significant ambiguity in the use of these properties because, depending on the situation, the value may be an identifier for the subject resource itself or it may be the identifier for a resource that is related in some way to the subject resource.
 In addition, Darwin Core sometimes suggests (but does not require) a GUID as a value, but does not require that the GUID be either an HTTP IRI nor an IRI in general.

 #### 1.5.5 Implications for expressing Darwin Core string values as RDF (non-normative)

 To facilitate achieving the clarity that RDF makes possible, this guide provides different approaches for each of these four situations in which string values are provided.
 In the first three situations, the existing term from Darwin Core namespace `dwc:` can be used with a literal value to expose the string value as it currently exists in a text-based database.
 This allows for the rapid deployment of RDF described in [Section 1.4.3](#143-use-of-darwin-core-terms-in-rdf-normative) and is all that is needed in the first situation ([Section 1.5.1](#151-situations-where-a-string-is-the-standard-means-for-encoding-a-resource-non-normative)).
-In the second situation ([Section 1.5.2](#152-situations-where-a-string-value-serves-as-a-proxy-for-a-non-information-resource-non-normative)), analogues of the existing `dwc:` terms have been created in the `dwciri:` namespace which are intended to be used with IRI-references rather than names.
-In the third situation ([Section 1.5.3](#153-situations-where-a-string-value-serves-as-a-keyword-to-enable-searching-non-normative)), new `dwciri:` terms have been created to relate subject resources to IRI-identified object resources which form part of a hierarchy.
-If such a hierarchy already exists, the need is eliminated for separate terms ("convenience terms") which relate the subject resource to all parts of the hierarchy, although those terms can still be used if they are convenient for facilitating string searches.
+In the second situation ([Section 1.5.2](#152-situations-where-a-string-value-serves-as-a-proxy-for-a-non-information-resource-non-normative)), analogues of the existing `dwc:` terms have been created in the `dwciri:` namespace, which are intended to be used with IRI-references rather than names.
+In the third situation ([Section 1.5.3](#153-situations-where-a-string-value-serves-as-a-keyword-to-enable-searching-non-normative)), new `dwciri:` terms have been created to relate subject resources to IRI-identified object resources that form part of a hierarchy.
+If such a hierarchy already exists, the need is eliminated for separate terms ("convenience terms") that relate the subject resource to all parts of the hierarchy, although those terms can still be used if they are convenient for facilitating string searches.
 The last situation ([Section 1.5.4](#154-situations-where-a-string-value-serves-as-an-identifier-non-normative)) is more complex and a significant part of the implementation guide is devoted to the ways in which RDF ought to be structured to handle various kinds of identifiers.

 ## 2 Implementation guide